 915 N Lamar Blvd – Website

-A local alternative to Subway, Thundercloud Subs first opened in Austin in 1975.
-They now have over 20 locations around Austin and locations in nearby cities.
-Thundercloud Subs uses freshly baked breads that are delivered by a local bakery each morning, and their spreads are made from scratch daily.
+A local alternative to Subway, ThunderCloud Subs first opened in Austin in 1975.
+They now have over 31 locations in Central Texas.
+ThunderCloud Subs uses freshly baked breads that are delivered by a local bakery each morning, and their spreads are made from scratch daily.
 They also make soups and salads.
 Soups can be ordered as an alternate side instead of the usual chips.

 @theAustinot wants to know: